Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is sent into space.
 		// - "Rocket Range"
 		// - "Rocket Range Chance"
-		// "Rocket Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is sent into space.
+		// "Rocket Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is sent into space.
 		// - "Rocket Chance"
 		// - "Rocket Hit Mode"
 		// Requires "st_rocket.smx" to be installed.